Back to BlogCompliance

 Why MOHRE Compliance Matters

 The Ministry of Human Resources and Emiratisation (MOHRE) is the primary regulatory authority governing employment relationships in mainland UAE.
-Non-compliance can result in fines ranging from AED 1,000 to AED 100,000 per violation, business activity bans, and reputational damage that can cripple a company's ability to operate.
+Non-compliance carries serious consequences: under Federal Decree-Law No. 9 of 2024 (effective 31 August 2024), labour-law violation fines range from AED 100,000 to AED 1,000,000 per violation, multiplied by the number of workers affected, capped at AED 10 million — alongside business-activity bans and reputational damage that can cripple a company's ability to operate.

 For PRO officers and compliance managers, staying on top of MOHRE requirements is not optional — it's foundational.
 Here is a structured checklist to help you maintain full compliance year-round.